isomerpages/mlaw-corp/news/press-releases/_posts/2024-01-10-post-Criminal Procedure (Miscellaneous Amendments) Bill 2024.md

 10 January 2024 Posted in [Press releases](/news/press-releases)

 {:start="1"}
-1.The Ministry of Law (“**MinLaw**”) and the Ministry of Home Affairs (“**MHA**”) introduced the Criminal Procedure (Miscellaneous Amendments) Bill 2024 for First Reading in Parliament today.
+1. The Ministry of Law (“**MinLaw**”) and the Ministry of Home Affairs (“**MHA**”) introduced the Criminal Procedure (Miscellaneous Amendments) Bill 2024 for First Reading in Parliament today.
 The Bill advances our criminal justice system and contains significant proposals aimed at: (A) protecting the public by strengthening our levers to tackle crime, including serious sexual crime, and (B) enhancing transparency, fairness and coherence in our criminal court processes.

 **Background**

 {:start="2"}
-2.The Criminal Procedure Code (“**CPC**”) is the key legislation governing our criminal justice process.
+2. The Criminal Procedure Code (“**CPC**”) is the key legislation governing our criminal justice process.
 It covers arrests, investigations, trials and appeals, and sentencing matters, among others.

 {:start="3"}
-3.The Government regularly reviews our criminal justice laws, including the CPC, to ensure that they are up-to-date and fit for purpose.
+3. The Government regularly reviews our criminal justice laws, including the CPC, to ensure that they are up-to-date and fit for purpose.
 The last major amendment of the CPC was in 2018 via the Criminal Justice Reform Act 2018 (“**CJRA**”)<sup><a id="ref1" href="#fn1">1</a></sup>.
 The CPC was further amended in 2019 to improve and refine the laws introduced or amended by the CJRA.<sup><a id="ref2" href="#fn2">2</a></sup>

 **Key Amendments**